wikinderbear/wikinder-rebase-2025-12-10/Counting-bears.md

 [^3]: Examples of totally ordered sets: tuples ordered by index, the set of natural numbers $(\mathbb{N}, \le)$, and the set of real numbers $(\mathbb{R}, \le)$.

-[^4]: Except a rectangle with one side equal to 1.
+[^4]: Or a prime number can only be rearranged into a rectangle with one side 1.